Course Enquiries - UK

 Additionally, as part of this programme, you have the opportunity to qualify as a Sports Massage Therapist and register with the Sports Massage Association, as well as being eligible to be listed on the Register of Exercise Professionals (REPs).
 You will also undertake the Immediate Care In Sport Course (Level 2) which is accredited by the Rugby Football Union (RFU).

-There are excellent onsite facilities at LSBU, including an Academy of Sport, an onsite clinic, and state-of-the-art clinical and human performance laboratories.
+There are excellent onsite facilities at LSBU, including LSBU Active, an onsite clinic, and state-of-the-art clinical and human performance laboratories.
 In addition to our top-class facilities, our central London location provides easy access to a range of exciting health, sport and exercise clinical placement opportunities which you will undertake as an integral part of your course, allowing you to combine theory with evidence-based practice.

 This course can also be studied as a 3 year BSc (Hons) course - and there’s an option to transfer between these courses at the end of the second year, depending on the grades achieved.